AnggaR96s/Reforestation/README.md

-## Where do fish keep their money?
-In the riverbank
+## What time did the man go to the dentist?
+Tooth hurt-y.